apache/flink/docs/dev/table/connect.md

   field-delimiter: ";"         # optional: field delimiter character (',' by default)
   line-delimiter: "\r\n"       # optional: line delimiter ("\n" by default; otherwise "\r" or "\r\n" are allowed)
   quote-character: "'"         # optional: quote character for enclosing field values ('"' by default)
-  allow-comments: true         # optional: ignores comment lines that start with "#" (disabled by default)
+  allow-comments: true         # optional: ignores comment lines that start with "#" (disabled by default);
+                               #   if enabled, make sure to also ignore parse errors to allow empty rows
   ignore-parse-errors: true    # optional: skip fields and rows with parse errors instead of failing;
                                #   fields are set to null in case of errors
   array-element-delimiter: "|" # optional: the array element delimiter string for separating